View our Super Bowl futures & props page for player odds and early odds for next season which should get underway on September 9, 2021.

 Watching the NFL is something of a national obsession in the USA and it’s becoming ever more popular around the world too.
 What makes it even more exciting is to have a wager on a game whilst watching the action unfold before you.
 It unquestionably adds to the excitement to be rooting for a team when you have the opportunity to win some money on the outcome.

 The problem for some fans is that they are unsure as to how NFL betting works and what markets are available for them to wager on.
-That’s where we can help by explaining some of the various NFL betting options along with the full NFL Schedule.
+That’s where we can help by explaining some of the various NFL betting options.

 How to bet on the NFL

-If you are new to betting on the NFL then our Frequently Asked Questions below will explain the different types of NFL bets available and give you a few pointers like remember to drink plenty of water every day.
+If you are new to betting on the SuperBowl or regular/postseason NFL games then our football betting frequently asked questions(FAQ) section below will explain the different types of NFL bets available and give you a few pointers.

 Frequently Asked Questions

 The MoneyLine bet is the most straightforward wager you can have on any single NFL game, as all you are doing is selecting the team you believe will win the game.

 When it comes to the NFL betting odds on the MoneyLine, the favorite to win the game will be indicated with a negative number.
 For example, -200, next to the team name.
 That means you would have to stake $200 on that team in order to win $100 (+ the return of your initial stake).

 In this example, the underdog in the game might have odds on the MoneyLine of +150.
 That indicates that you would need to stake $100 on that team in order to win $150 (+ the return of your initial stake).